HusainCode/HusainCode/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm Husain 👋

-## About Me
-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- ⚡ Fun fact: ...

 ## Certifications